chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ![](../assets/img/splunk-rce/2019-10-03-00-30-42.png)

 Click `Edit` on the App and in that new view, ensure `Restart Splunkd` is checked.
-If not, the splunk deamon on the victim won't restart and execute it's new app.
+If not, the splunk deamon on the target won't restart and execute it's new app.
 Once done, click `Save`.

 ![](../assets/img/splunk-rce/2019-10-03-22-37-16.png)